pwntoken/old_pwntoken_blog/source/_posts/2015-08-22-economics-of-web-application-security.markdown

 3. WASC
 4. etc ..

 To cut short, **there isn't any magic equation to be precisely accurate** about security since **quantity does not equal to quality** and where there is *quality*, it isn't necessary the *risk is accessed by the brighter side*.
-What this means is if organizations haven't yet taken the appropiate measures to access it's security risks and quantify vulnerabilities in terms of:
+What this means is if organizations haven't yet taken the appropriate measures to access it's security risks and quantify vulnerabilities in terms of:

 1. monetary lossess
 2. reputational losses